How to Make WWWow with

 WordPress is still the most popular content management system in the world.
 Up to 65% of all websites using a CMS were built using WordPress.
 Many website owners opt for this particular system somehow out of habit, convenience or a lack of enough information regarding WordPress alternatives.
 But is it really a good idea?

 For a variety of reasons, WordPress is not the ideal product for every project.
-What's more, there's plenty of evidence to suggest that WordPress is most often not a good solution at all – regardless of whether it's implemented in a traditional, monolithic way or as part of the newer Headless/Jamstack approach.
+Moreover, there's plenty of evidence to suggest that WordPress is often not a good solution at all – regardless of whether it's implemented in a traditional, monolithic way or as part of the newer Headless/Jamstack approach.
+When looking for a similar CMS like WordPress, you should consider alternatives, as they may perfectly fit your business needs.

 We created this article for those looking for alternative ways to manage website content.
 And what will it cover?